Recidivism and Peer Influence with LLM Text Embeddings in Low Security Correctional Facilities: Empirical Setup

 \section{Empirical Setup}

-This paper uses datasets from two male units and one female unit of Therapeutic Communities (TCs) located in a midwestern state in the United States.
-These TCs were freestanding, minimum security, community-based correctional facilities.
+This paper uses datasets from two male units and one female unit of Therapeutic Communities (TCs).
+These TCs in a midwestern state in the United States were minimum-security, community-based correctional facilities.
 Thus, while they were locked facilities, they were not units in a prison.
-These TCs drew from a mixed urban/suburban/rural catchment area; each unit had 80 beds.
-Since data was collected over time, the female unit had 982 residents, and the male units had 1649 residents.
+These TCs had residents from a mixed urban/suburban/rural area; each unit had 80 beds.
+Since data was collected over time, the female unit had 982 unique residents, and the male units had 1649 unique residents.
 The two male units are located on two floors of the same TC, and henceforth they will be collectively referred to as the male unit.
 We observe the entry and exit dates of these residents.
 The residents may stay in these units for up to 180 days.
 They may either successfully graduate from the program at the end of their stay or leave it unsuccessfully.
 We find, on average, the residents stayed for about 120 days.
 Table \ref{summarystatsdata} (in the Appendix) details the residents used in the analysis.
 There is a very high graduation rate from these units, with 87\% of residents successfully graduating from the female unit, and the corresponding percentage of graduates for the male unit is 89\%.